Councillor code of conduct

 Register of complaints against councillors

-Council is required to keep a register of complaints made against councillors and the outcome of these complaints.
-There are some exceptions to recording complaints regarding public interest disclosures in the register.
+We are required to keep a register of complaints made against councillors and the outcome of these complaints.
+The legislation sets out what information must be put in the register.

 If you would like more information about councillor conduct or the register of complaints, please contact our integrity and information program on 07 3412 3412.